Em is an armchair detective who falls asleep listening to true crime podcasts.

 - Podcasts like Casefile lack a face.
 It's a collaborative project with an anonymous host.
 Even if, by the definition of what's gone down with Crime Junkie, that podcast is also plagiarizing, it's not as interesting of a story because there aren't bright, seemingly innocent faces to plaster next to jarring headlines.

 - Frye went hard after Flowers in a really public way.
-There's a good chance other podcasts have dealt with plagiarism claims, but the details played out behind the scenes, between lawyers.
+There's a good chance other podcasts have dealt with plagiarism claims, but the details likely played out behind the scenes, between lawyers.

 But wouldn't it be annoying to have every darn fact sourced throughout an episode?